 Every Department of the State Government implements state-level development programmes that provide good entry points for mainstreaming DRR in development.
 The Departments may, therefore, explore the possibilities of mainstreaming DRR in as many existing programmes and projects as possible.
+This will ensure that existing development projects are not creating any new risks of disasters; on the

-&lt;sup>1 Section 40(1)(a)(ii)
+1 Section 40(1)(a)(ii)

-&lt;sup>2 Himachal Pradesh State Policy on Disaster Management 2011, para 6.1.2, page-25
+2 Himachal Pradesh State Policy on Disaster Management 2011, para 6.1.2, page-25 contrary, the projects are designed in such a manner that these would facilitate the process of risk reduction without any significant additional investments.

-&lt;sup>3 Himachal Pradesh State Disaster Management Plan 2012, Chapter-IV
+3 Himachal Pradesh State Disaster Management Plan 2012, Chapter-IV